 The American Diabetes Association says that people with diabetes should get a dilated eye exam from an optometrist or ophthalmologist at least once a year.
 Sometimes a diabetes doctor or eye doctor will advise people to go more often, depending on their blood sugar control, age, existing eye problems and other factors.

 Be sure to schedule the exams as often as your doctor recommends.
 Even if...

-- Even if your diabetes doctor “checked” your eyes
+- Your diabetes doctor “checked” your eyes

-- Even if your vision seems fine
+- Your vision seems fine

-- Even if your diabetes is under control
+- Your diabetes is under control